-The Board has not set specific measurable objectives for gender diversity for the 2021 Financial Year.
+The Board has not set specific measurable objectives for gender diversity.
 The Board recognises the benefits and importance that diversity brings to the Company, our customers and other key stakeholders and regularly reviews the diversity of the workforce, including gender diversity, to ensure that the workforce is made up of people with diverse values, backgrounds, skills, experiences and needs.
 The Board will continue to regularly assess the application of measurable gender diversity objectives as required and as part of its annual governance review.